VatsalAbhani/VatsalAbhani.github.io/README.md

 ### Vatsal Abhani - Portfolio

 Welcome to my GitHub portfolio!
-I am pursuing a **Master of Science in Computer Engineering** at the **University of California, Riverside**, with a deep passion for data science, machine learning, and software development.
+I recently completed my **Master of Science in Computer Engineering** from the **University of California, Riverside**, with a deep passion for data science, machine learning, and software development.
 This portfolio showcases my skills, projects, and experiences.

 ---